bioc/sincell/README.md

 BiocManager::install("sincell", version = "3.8")
 ```

-For older versions of R, please refer to the appropriate (Bioconductor release)[http://bioconductor.org/about/release-announcements/].
+For older versions of R, please refer to the appropriate [Bioconductor release](http://bioconductor.org/about/release-announcements/).

 ## Documentation
 To view documentation for the version of this package installed in your system, start R and enter: